Training Deep Morphological Neural Networks as Universal Approximators: Deep morphological neural networks

-\begin{theorem} If the domain of the input is compact, the Hybrid-MLP is a universal approximator.
-In fact, any fully connected ReLU or maxout network is a special case of the Hybrid-MLP. \end{theorem}
+\begin{restatable}{theorem}{fifth} If the domain of the input is compact (i.e., bounded and closed), the Hybrid-MLP is a universal approximator.
+In fact, any fully connected ReLU or maxout network is a special case of the Hybrid-MLP. \end{restatable}

 \paragraph{Convolutional networks.}